 What’s the norm in the U.K.?

-The United Kingdom has a nationwide standard paternity leave that provides one to two weeks of paid time off for new fathers.
+The United Kingdom has a nationwide standard paternity leave that provides one or two weeks of paid time off for new fathers.
 This differs based on employer and terms of employment, and fathers must meet a minimum weekly salary requirement to be eligible for paid paternity leave.

 Royal fathers are no different, Nicholl says.